-The MTIP contains all transportation projects programmed for the upcoming seven-year period, including all regionally significant transportation projects regardless of funding source (such as transit, highway, rail, walkways, bicycle, enhancement projects, and etc.) within the Metropolitan Planning Organization boundary.
+The MTIP contains all transportation projects programmed for the upcoming seven-year period, including all regionally significant transportation projects, regardless of funding source (such as transit, highway, rail, walkways, bicycle, enhancement projects, etc.), within the Metropolitan Planning Organization boundary.
 It is revised bi-annually to incorporate those projects in the MTP having an ability to be funded within the seven-year period.
-Projects are grouped by roadway functional classification and indicate the year, fund source, and funding levels for each project phase within the seven year time frame covered by the MTIP.
+Projects are grouped by roadway functional classification and indicate the year, fund source, and funding levels for each project phase within the seven-year time frame covered by the MTIP.

-On January 8, 2019 NCDOT released the draft 2020-2029 State Transportation Improvement Program (STIP) which was developed utilizing projects submitted and evaluated in the Prioritization 5.0 process.
-NCDOT is currently soliciting public comment on the draft 2020-2029 STIP.
-The local portion of the draft STIP, known as the Metropolitan Transportation Improvement Program (MTIP), can be seen here.
+On August 22, 2019, NCDOT released the 2020-2029 State Transportation Improvement Program (STIP) which was developed utilizing projects submitted and evaluated in the Prioritization 5.0 process.
+The local portion of the STIP, known as the Metropolitan Transportation Improvement Program (MTIP), is available by clicking here.

 Unified Planning Work Program (UPWP)

 The Unified Planning Work Program (UPWP) identifies in a single document the annual transportation planning activities that are to be undertaken in the Greenville Urbanized Area in support of the goals, objectives and actions established in the Long-Range Transportation Plan.
 In short, it is an outline of the transportation planning activities that will be conducted by the GUAMPO and its professional staff over the course of one year.
 The UPWP is developed annually by the GUAMPO with its planning partners to reflect the region's short-range transportation planning needs.